Axione-Community/horus/doc/horus-agent.1.md

 Prometheus related options
 --------------------------

+-B, --prom-batch-size=value

+:   Number of timeseries to accumulate before a remote write (default: 5000)

+-D, --prom-push-deadline=sec

+:   Max time to wait before remote write even if buffer is not full (default: 120)

+-P, --prom-endpoints=url1,url2,...

+:   Prometheus endpoint list for remote write

     --prom-max-age

 :   Specifies the maximum time in second to keep Prometheus samples in memory.
 If set to 0 (default), Prometheus collectors are disabled.